intel-analytics/ipex-llm/python/orca/tutorial/NCF/run.md

 python /bigdl/nfsdata/pytorch_train_sparkdataframe.py --data_dir /bigdl/nfsdata --cluster_mode k8s-cluster
 ```

-## 3.1 Run on K8s with spark submit
+## 3.2 Run on K8s with spark submit
 You need to run the python command inside a docker container.
++ Do not install bigdl-orca-spark3 in the conda environment.
++ Install the dependencies of bigdl-orca as listed in the dependency files.

 ### Run Command
 + For `k8s-client` mode